 Problem: "Critics of social media research simply don't understand modern technology."
 (Dismissive)

-"While countries with higher chocolate consumption tend to win more Nobel Prizes, this correlation likely reflects underlying factors such as wealth and education access rather than a causal relationship between chocolate and intelligence."
+"While countries with higher chocolate consumption tend to win more Nobel Prizes, this correlation likely reflects underlying factors such as wealth and education access rather than a causal relationship."

 Style and Voice Problems